lihy213/Coolprop2VS/README.md

               |-
       ```

-      - Add the following information to `CmakeLists.txt`:
+      - Add the following lines to `CmakeLists.txt`:

       - ```c++
         # See also http://stackoverflow.com/a/18697099